PufferFinance/UniFi/l1-contracts/docs/registration.md

 3. The `UniFiAVSManager` verifies that the operator has set a delegate key.

 4. For each BLS public key hash in the provided array:
-   a.
-The `UniFiAVSManager` retrieves the validator information from the `EigenPod`.
+    - The `UniFiAVSManager` retrieves the validator information from the `EigenPod`.
-   b.
-It checks if the validator is active in the EigenPod.
+    - It checks if the validator is active in the EigenPod.
-   c.
-It verifies that the validator is not already registered in the UniFi AVS.
+    - It verifies that the validator is not already registered in the UniFi AVS.
-   d.
-If all checks pass, it registers the validator, associating it with the operator and storing relevant information.
+    - If all checks pass, it registers the validator, associating it with the operator and storing relevant information.

-5. Once all validators are processed, the `UniFiAVSManager` confirms to the `Operator` that the validators have been registered.

 This process ensures that only active, unregistered validators associated with the operator's EigenPod can be registered with the UniFi AVS.
-It maintains the integrity of the validator set and prevents duplicate registrations.
+Note that since each validator shares the delegate key, we save signficant gas costs validaing signatures and saving keys for each.